geoadmin/lib-open-swiss-maps-sdk/README.md

    - Wildruhezonen
    - Schneeschuhrouten
    - Skirouten
    - Einschränkungen für Drohnen
+- Numerous more layers available through the WMTS service of Swisstopo
 * Combine multiple layers on top of each other
 * Full mobile map experience with touch & gesture handling
 * Update camera to show or animate to different parts of the map
-* Add your own polygon layers
+* Add your own polygon layers or icon layers

 ...and more to come soon!